-And he - Alan Gordon Partridge - first truly revealed himself 20 years ago this week, with the broadcast of the very first episode of I’m Alan Partridge.
+And he - Alan Gordon Partridge - first truly revealed himself on 3 November 1997, with the broadcast of the very first episode of I’m Alan Partridge.
 Just how did this transformation to cultural behemoth happen?
 Let’s investigate.

 Now, before you start - of course, Partridge had been in our lives for a while before I’m Alan Partridge.
 Six years previously, he had first appeared as the sports reporter on the Chris Morris radio show On The Hour, which would move onto TV with The Day Today three years later.
 But, while obviously hilarious, this didn’t really give us an insight into the mind of Partridge beyond his fascination with needless minutiae, his ability not to let a lack of knowledge get in the way of spouting opinion and a propensity to wander off-topic.
 It hinted at what lurked below.